In simple terms, plug-in hybrid electric vehicles (EVs) work by using both an internal combustion engine and electric motor to run the car.

 When it comes to all-rounders, very few cars come close to what the BMW 3 Series offers.
 It's comfortable, quick, spacious, economical, and offers plenty of space for your family.

-But the one that’s really special is the used BMW 300e, which has a very clever onboard plug-in hybrid system that offers a claimed 32 miles of all-electric range and a great overall mpg figure of 148.7.
+But the one that’s really special is the BMW 300e, which has a very clever onboard plug-in hybrid system that offers a claimed 32 miles of all-electric range and a great overall mpg figure of 148.7.

 It’s also packed full of great interior technology like all other BMW models, making those longer journeys even more enjoyable.